-"The 787-9 will make up 40 per cent of our fleet by the end of 2017 which demonstrates our commitment to the Dreamliner as the centrepiece of our future fleet" said Virgin Atlantic chief executive Craig Kreeger.
+With orders for 17 Dreamliners "the 787-9 will make up 40 per cent of our fleet by the end of 2017 which demonstrates our commitment to the Dreamliner as the centrepiece of our future fleet" says Virgin Atlantic chief executive Craig Kreeger.

-For his part, Virgin Atlantic chairman Richard Branson says that Virgin's Dreamliner fleet will be slick and, well, very Virgin.
+For his part, Virgin Atlantic chairman Richard Branson boasts that Virgin's Dreamliner fleet will be slick and, well, very Virgin.

-"We’ve got completely new seats, completely new entertainment systems, completely new bars, a completely new lighting system," Branson said during a flying visit to support Virgin America's efforts to gain a foothold at the city's Love Field airport.
+"We’ve got completely new seats, completely new entertainment systems, completely new bars, a completely new lighting system," says the billionaire Brit.

-“It’s going to look stunning and will give Virgin Atlantic a real shot in the arm" the billionaire Brit promised, adding that he is also keen to bring the larger Boeing 787-10 into the fleet.
+“It’s going to look stunning and will give Virgin Atlantic a real shot in the arm" he added, while also allowing that he is keen to bring the larger Boeing 787-10 into the fleet.